erezgeva/libptpmgmt/clkmgr/README.md

 Applications utilizing Clock Manager must be allowed to be licensed and released under any free or non-free terms.
-The time synchronization daemon (ptp4l & Chrony) are licensed under GPL.
+The time synchronization daemon (ptp4l & Chrony) is licensed under GPL.
 The Clock Manager framework is released under the BSD-3-Clause and insulates the application from any requirement to release the source code.
 The Clock Manager service is implemented using a process (proxy daemon) to separate from the application from